ZenithGD/noise/README.md

 ![gridnoise](https://user-images.githubusercontent.com/37598162/124202335-68beea00-dada-11eb-8d7d-289b7e69a9fd.png)

 The main algorithm will generate K grids, based on the number of desired octaves and return the average of the noise function for each grid.
+Also, for each octave, the size of the grid will be resized in order to generate more realistic noise (explanation coming soon)

 ## Usage
 This little library has a class for 1-dimensional and 2-dimensional value noise.
 You will need a noise object and an interpolator pointer in order to generate the noise function values.
 Apart from that, you only need to include the math and noise header, and that's all!
 Here's a quick example: